 In relation to the Company's confirmations, it is made clear that the Seller and its advisers are the primary source of the Company's knowledge and that while the investigations of the certifier give no reason to doubt the accuracy of information provided by the Seller, the certifier does not accept responsibility for the information.
 There is also a provision that references in the Certificate to notices given or received by or actions taken or expected by the Company refer to the Company's knowledge of notices given or received by or actions taken or expected by the Seller.
 The recipient of the Certificate is also likely to want to know when replies or other information provided by the Seller are inadequate and clause 3.3.6 confirms that this is disclosed in the relevant part of the Certificate.
 Normal caveats relating to the Seller's awareness given by the Seller's solicitors in providing replies to enquiries (such as "not so far as the Seller is aware") should, usually, not be treated as an "inadequate" reply.
 An inadequate reply will, usually, be a lack of reply by the Seller's solicitors.

 There are specific references in clauses 3.2 and 3.3 dealing with the situation where the shares in the Company that owns the Property are being purchased from the Seller as part of completion of the Transaction.
 So there is wording in square brackets in clauses 3.2, 3.3, 3.3.1(e) and 3.3.1(g) for use if the Certificate is given in connection with such a purchase and so that the statements in clauses 3.2 and 3.3 are applicable to the purchase, subject to any Disclosures.
+See in this regard the footnote to clause 3 of the Certificate.

 Construction documents